the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 To properly install the driver software for your device into windows.
 First Go to this [Install drivers page](https://developer.oculus.com/downloads/package/oculus-go-adb-drivers/) on your PC and download the folder containing the drivers to your PC, then locate the drivers ZIP folder and extract the zip folder as shown below.

-`(Though it may so it is for the GO The Oculus Go drivers work for the Quest as well)`
+`(Though it may say it is for an Oculus GO The Oculus Go drivers work for the Quest as well)`

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608756299177656320/extract_drivers.png)

-Go into the new unextracted folder,
+Go into the new un-extracted folder,

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608755536984277002/Screenshot_1106.png)